 It’s challenging to find a company that is satisfied with its forecast.
 And I have to agree.
 I have yet to consult with a company that is forecasting anywhere close to the level that they could.
-Everything from the design of the business, to poorly selected or configured forecasting applications stand in the way of this objective.
-However, it is as rare to find a company that has any realistic plan for improving its forecast.
+Everything from the business design to poorly selected or configured forecasting applications stand in the way of this objective.
+However, it is as rare to find a company with any realistic plan for improving its forecast.

-General ideas, such as using more sophisticated forecasting methods or changing the interval of the forecast error measurement, are typically dead ends.
+General ideas, such as using more sophisticated forecasting methods or changing the forecast error measurement interval, are typically dead ends.
 One of the easiest ways to improve the forecast is right under almost every company’s nose, but they often have little interest in exploring this option.
 This method is to remove the bias from their forecast.

 The Biased Forecast

 As pointed out in a paper on MPS by Schuster, Unahabhokha, and Allen: